aeroblind/GCC.Movies/Apax-Routing-PropTypes.md

 ## Prop Types

 1. How do we ensure/test expect props are being passed to a component.
 Simple, use the prop-types library!

+1. Install.  ```npm i prop-types --save```

+1. In our app, the Movies.jsx component requires a history prop in order to navigate to the movie component.
+Let's create     a prop-type rule to ensure the prop is available during development.
+    _Note: history is available to the movie component because **AppRoutes.jsx** is wrapped in **<BrowserRouter>**, an       higher order component made available by react router.

+1. Import.
+In **Movies.jsx**, ./src/pages/movies, add the following import statement:
+    ```
+    import { object } from 'prop-types';
+    ```

+1. Add the following code under the Movies class code block but above the _export default_ statement:
+    ```
+    Movies.propTypes = {
+    history: object.isRequired
+    }
+    ```
+1. Save and inspect the browser console.
+You should not see any errors.

+1. What happens when we change the name of the history prop type?
+What do you see in the browser console?

+1. When building reuseable components, using prop-types is great way to ensure downstream users use your components as you intended.